catchupTJC/catchuptjc.github.io/_posts/2017-04-15-The Beginning in the Genesis.md

 ---
 layout: post
-title: The beginning in the Genesis
+title: The Beginning in the Genesis
 category: sermon2017subang
 tags: [creation]
 hymns: []